-At each school, five fifth-graders learn how to work with whole ingredients to make simple, healthy meals on a modest budget.
-They are exposed to a wide range of new foods, and because they are the ones preparing the food, they’re invested in tasting the results.
-The kids learn how to work with each other to prepare a meal from start to finish – from reading through the recipe to drying the last dish.
+Each cooking class of 5-6 fifth-graders learns how to work with whole ingredients to make simple, healthy meals on a modest budget (under $20 for a meal that serves 6).
+Students are exposed to a wide range of new foods, and because they are the ones preparing the food, they’re invested in tasting the results.